Business as usual: Most Switches are unaffected by COVID-19 Find out more

 Once you know the amount you can expect, it's time to decide on the loan type.
 Short term loans deal with lower amounts, whereas personal loans usually start at $2,000.
 The latter are to be repaid in 6 months to 7 years, again, depending on the actual amount.

-Personal loans can be secured or unsecured, and the interest rates - variable or fixed.
+Personal loans can be secured or unsecured, while the interest rates can either be variable or fixed.
 Secured loans have lower interest rates, as the lender will get to keep the collateral in case of a default, whereas fixed rates are initially higher than variable ones.
 Qualifying for an unsecured loan is more difficult than obtaining a secured loan, and requires more paperwork (previous loan records and bank statements, e.g.).